dasharn/Dasharn/README.md

 Hello!
 I am a first-year Computer Science student pursuing internship opportunities in the tech industry.
 As someone with a growth mindset, I am constantly seeking new challenges and opportunities to learn and grow.
 I am passionate about honing my skills and staying updated with the latest technologies.

-## Skills

-- Proficient in programming languages such as Python, Java
-- Familiarity with web development technologies including HTML, CSS, and JavaScript.
-- Experience with data structures, algorithms, and problem-solving.
-- Strong analytical and problem-solving abilities.
-- Excellent teamwork and communication skills.

 ## Project Highlights

 ### Project 1: AI Connect 4